deczak/deczak_cms/README.md

 ## The project

 I create this content management system primarily for myself and my requirements, but make it available to the general public.
-I have no objection to participating in the project.
+I don't mind if you want to take part in the project.
 Notes on errors and the like are welcome.
+Some parts need to be rewritten, so there is no technical documentation about it.

 There are two branches: